zyl199710/HIPGNN/README.md

 # Rethinking Cancer Gene Identification through Graph Anomaly Analysis

-The open-resourced code and data for Neurips 2024 Submission - HIPGNN.
+The open-resourced code and data for AAAI 2024 Submission - HIPGNN.

 HIPGNN is a HIerarchical-Perspective Graph Neural Network to identify cancer genes,
 - that not only determines spectral energy distribution variance on the spectral perspective,